 - Strengthens hair: Rosemary oil can help to strengthen hair by increasing circulation and stimulating hair follicles.
-It also contains antioxidants that can prevent damage to the hair and scalp, helping to keep hair healthy and strong.
+It also contains antioxidants that can prevent hair and scalp damage, helping keep hair healthy and strong.

 - Adds shine to hair: Rosemary oil can add shine to hair by reducing oiliness and buildup on the scalp.
 It can also improve the overall appearance of hair by adding volume and reducing frizziness.

 How does rosemary oil help with hair loss?

 Rosemary oil is believed to stimulate hair growth by increasing blood circulation in the scalp.
 Increased circulation promotes hair growth by bringing more oxygen and nutrients to the follicles.
 The anti-inflammatory properties of rosemary oil can also assist in reducing scalp inflammation, which is one of the causes of hair loss.